 Want to know why?
 It’s because the rubber seal inside the iPhone will be degraded after a few months of usage.
 Especially your iPhone gets hot sometimes.
 And also about moisture, it still can enter inside and grow corrosion too.

 Below video is one of the cases stuck Apple loop – It’s one of the Face ID components caused it.

 This is a very common issue for iPhone X , XS , XS Max, XR, 11, 11 Pro series.

 Really nothing you can do now, you can send it to us, and we’ll run some check to quote you a price.

-Don’t ask me how much to repair because I won’t know if I didn’t run a full diagnosis on it.
+Don’t ask how much to repair because we won’t know if we didn’t run a full diagnosis on it.

 At least we need to open it up and see what’s going on inside.

 If you insist want an estimate for your budget, the range is very rough.